 10. Bagby Beer Company, Oceanside

 This is one of the most beautiful craft brewery locations in San Diego.
-Plus it is large and has several different indoor and outdoor spaces, so your'll be able to find a vibe you like.
+Plus it is large and has several different indoor and outdoor spaces, so you'll be able to find a vibe you like.
 The food is good.
 The beer is excellent: their very large house list includes several medal winners from prestigious competitions--and they have a well-curated guest tap list, too, in addition to a full bar.
-If you are enjoying the pier or beach, this is the place to come for your sundowner.
+If you are enjoying the pier or beach in Oceanside, this is the place to come for your sundowner.

 9. Resident Brewing Co., Downtown